-Many discussions that were held to promote primary legislation in Israel dealt with the definition of a 'medical experimentation on human subjects' and testified to the difficulty of defining and distinguishing it from 'medical treatment'.
-In the discussions on the bill, a representative of the Ministry of Health's legal bureau said:
+Many discussions held to promote primary legislation in Israel have dealt with the definition of “medical experimentation on human subjects” and have testified to the difficulty of defining and distinguishing it from “medical treatment.”
+In the discussions on one bill, a representative of the Ministry of Health’s legal bureau said the following:

-"In fact, there is a complex dilemma regarding the definition of 'medical experimentation on human subjects'.
+In fact, there is a complex dilemma regarding the definition of “medical experimentation on human subjects.”
 It can be defined by the type of actions that are performed and who they are performing it on, and it can be defined as a way of looking at everything someone does within the research arena.
 Or, perhaps, or in some areas of research you can use all kinds of combinations of these two concepts.
-We have had serious deliberations within the Health Ministry over the years, and we have gone back and forth…" [6].
+We have had serious deliberations within the Health Ministry over the years, and we have gone back and forth… [14]

-The definition of the terms 'health' and 'clinical trial' also has significance on the regulatory level.
-These definitions confer professional authority and expand or reduce the physician-researcher or physician-therapist discretion.
-In keeping with the biomedical perspective there has been a significant expansion of the term 'health' and 'clinical trial' [21].
+The definitions of the terms “health” and “clinical trial” also have significance on the regulatory level.
+These definitions confer professional authority and expand or reduce the physician-researcher’s or physician-therapist’s discretion.
+In keeping with the biomedical perspective, there has been a significant expansion of the terms “health” and “clinical trial” [15].

-The entry of pharmaceutical companies into the field of clinical trials has changed the dynamics between the designers of the field, and those expected empowered to shape the field under the rubric of law and public opinion [5,7].
-Moreover, the conflicted interests of rapid and extensive marketing and the practices they use to promote drugs have contributed to the difficulty of separating between the experimental and the therapeutic.
-Idit Chernovich, who presented herself as CEO of Pharma Israel and represents 18 pharmaceutical companies in Israel, said in a discussion at the Science and Technology Committee that: "All studies on cancer, Alzheimer's research…This means that these patients receive the most innovative treatment, even when the drugs have not yet been registered in the State of Israel" [8].
+The entry of pharmaceutical companies into the field of clinical trials has changed the dynamics between the designers of the field and those expected to be empowered to shape the field under the rubric of law and public opinion [5, 8, ].
+Moreover, the conflicted interests of rapid and extensive marketing and the practices used to promote drugs have contributed to the difficulty of separating between the experimental and the therapeutic.
+Idit Chernovich, CEO of Pharma Israel, represents 18 pharmaceutical companies in Israel and said in a discussion at the Science and Technology Committee that “all studies on cancer, Alzheimer’s research…these patients receive the most innovative treatment, even when the drugs have not yet been registered in the State of Israel” [17].

-The first international regulation of 'medical experimentation on human subjects' is attributed to the Nuremberg Code and set as a result of the subsequent Nuremberg trials at the end of the Second World War II [4, 5, 15, 21].
-The Nuremberg Code was launched after the Doctors' trial, based on the foundations of bioethics, which is focused on the patient.
+The first international regulation of medical experimentation on human subjects is attributed to the Nuremberg Code and was a result of the Nuremberg trials at the end of World War II [4, 5, 13, 15].
+The Nuremberg Code was launched after the doctors’ trial and was based on the foundation of bioethics, which is focused on the patient.
 This regulation was not a result of public health policy, which often involved the subordination of individual rights to the benefit of the public.
-Therefore, there are those who attribute the birth of bioethics as a response to the horrors of Nazi medicine [5].
-However, even prior to the Holocaust religious denominations, particularly Roman Catholics, under the leadership of the Pope have been active in the field of bioethics, particularly when there has been concern that modern medical might conflict with religious practice.
+Therefore, there are those who attribute the birth of bioethics to the horrors of Nazi medicine [5].
+However, even before the Holocaust, certain religious denominations, particularly Roman Catholics under the leadership of the Pope, have been active in the field of bioethics, particularly when there has been concern that modern medicine might conflict with religious practice.